joelouthan/theologic.us/content/posts/0-study-romans/2021-03-05-study-romans.md

 series:
   - 'Bible Study: Romans'
 tocopen: true
+css: "prayers"
 draft: false
 ---
 ## The Text

-**Romans 1:16-17 For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.
-For in it the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.**
+>Romans 1:16-17 For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.
+For in it the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.

 ## The Support

-> Habakkuk 2:2–5 (CSB) The LORD answered me: Write down this vision; clearly inscribe it on tablets so one may easily read it.
+>Habakkuk 2:2–5 (CSB) The LORD answered me: Write down this vision; clearly inscribe it on tablets so one may easily read it.
 For the vision is yet for the appointed time; it testifies about the end and will not lie.
 Though it delays, wait for it, since it will certainly come and not be late.
 Look, his ego is inflated; he is without integrity. **But the righteous one will live by his faith.**  Moreover, wine betrays; an arrogant man is never at rest.
 He enlarges his appetite like Sheol, and like Death he is never satisfied.
 He gathers all the nations to himself; he collects all the peoples for himself.

-> Galatians 3:11–14 (CSB) Now it is clear that no one is justified before God by the law, because **the righteous will live by faith.**  But the law is not based on faith; instead, the one who does these things will live by them.
+>Galatians 3:11–14 (CSB) Now it is clear that no one is justified before God by the law, because **the righteous will live by faith.**  But the law is not based on faith; instead, the one who does these things will live by them.
 Christ redeemed us from the curse of the law by becoming a curse for us, because it is written, Cursed is everyone who is hung on a tree.
 The purpose was that the blessing of Abraham would come to the Gentiles by Christ Jesus, so that we could receive the promised Spirit through faith.

-> Hebrews 10:36–39 (CSB) For you need endurance, so that after you have done God’s will, you may receive what was promised.
+>Hebrews 10:36–39 (CSB) For you need endurance, so that after you have done God’s will, you may receive what was promised.
 For yet in a very little while, the Coming One will come and not delay.  **But my righteous one will live by faith**; and if he draws back, I have no pleasure in him.
 But we are not those who draw back and are destroyed, but those who have faith and are saved.

 ## God

+God is the only source of salvation.

-**God is the only source of the prophets** - Hab 2:2 "The LORD answered me: Write down this vision; clearly inscribe it on tablets so one may easily read it."
+**God is the only source of the prophets**

+>Habakkuk 2:2 "The LORD answered me: Write down this vision; clearly inscribe it on tablets so one may easily read it."

-**God is the only justifier of the law, not the law itself** - Gal 3:11 "Now it is clear that no one is justified before God by the law, because the righteous will live by faith."
+**God is the only justifier of the law, not the law itself**

+>Galatians 3:11 "Now it is clear that no one is justified before God by the law, because the righteous will live by faith."

-**God is the only Savior** - Heb 10:38-39 "But my righteous one will live by faith; and if he draws back, I have no pleasure in him.
+**God is the only Savior**

+>Hebrews 10:38-39 "But my righteous one will live by faith; and if he draws back, I have no pleasure in him.
 But we are not those who draw back and are destroyed, but those who have faith and are saved."

 ## The Gospel